 If you’ve been dealing with male or female pattern baldness for several years now and are ready to take the next step, it might be time to consider a hair restoration procedure.
 The surgery that’s right for you depends in part on the amount of your hair loss and the way you hope to wear your hair after it’s all over.

-Hair restoration specialist Dr. Jeffrey Epstein sees patients in New York City and Miami, Florida.
+Hair restoration specialist Dr. Jeffrey Epstein sees patients in Miami, Florida.
 He can evaluate your hair and scalp and help you decide if surgery is right for you.
-To schedule an appointment with Dr. Epstein, call (212) 759-3484 in New York or (305) 666-1774 in Miami.
+To schedule an appointment with Dr. Epstein, call (305) 666-1774 in Miami.